Platforms, technical facilities, infrastructure, and services

 - Food Technology Workshop (ATA) at the University of Montpellier, which is a technology platform dedicated to education, research, and technology transfer in the fields of agri-food and bio-industries.

-- Laboratory for the Physicochemical Characterization of Agri-Food Products which analyzes the basic characteristics and properties of food products developed during pilot processing and provides specialized equipment for studying the mechanical and rheological properties of foods.
+- Laboratory for the Physicochemical Characterization of Agri-Food Products which analyzes the basic characteristics and properties of food products developed during pilot-scale processing and provides specialized equipment for studying the mechanical and rheological properties of foods.

 - Micronutrient Pharmacology Platform whose area of expertise is the functional and molecular pharmacology of products derived from food biodiversity, with the aim of characterizing the health effects of food.